javelit/docs/content/develop/_index.md

 # Develop

-Get all the information you need to build beautiful, performant web apps with Jeamlit!
+Get all the information you need to build beautiful, performant web apps with Javelit!

 <InlineCalloutContainer>
     <InlineCallout